redhat-developer/vscode-knative/README.md

 > See [CHANGELOG](CHANGELOG.md) for details.

+### 0.4.0

+- Display yaml file for Services and Revisions when selected.
+- Support Deletion of Services and Revisions

+### 0.3.0

+- Display Revisions for each Service

+### 0.2.0

+- Create Service (Deploy Container Image)

 ### 0.1.0

 - Initial release of the Knative extension
 - Display a list of Services

-### 0.2.0

-- Create Service (Deploy Container Image)

-### 0.3.0

-- Display Revisions for each Service